vigoo/desert/docs/docs/docs/index.md

 Desert is a _binary serialization library_ for Scala, focusing on creating small binaries while still enabling binary compatible evolution of the data model.

-It is suitable for use cases such as Akka _remoting_ and _persistence_sbt.
+It is suitable for use cases such as Akka _remoting_ and _persistence_.

 First add `desert` as a dependency: